6 min read

 • Model size: usually under 500M parameters, often a quantized vision or audio model under 100MB.
 Nothing here is a frontier LLM.

-• Latency: 5–50ms.
-The whole point: there is no network in the loop.
+• Latency: 5 to 50ms.
+That's the whole point.
+There's no network in the loop.

-• Power: must run on battery or a small SOC.
-NPUs (Apple's Neural Engine, Qualcomm Hexagon, Google Tensor) optimize for tokens-per-watt, not raw throughput.
+• Power: it has to run on a battery or a small SOC.
+NPUs (Apple's Neural Engine, Qualcomm Hexagon, Google Tensor) tune for tokens-per-watt, not raw throughput.

-You do not deploy edge AI the way you deploy cloud or local.
+You don't deploy edge AI the way you deploy cloud or local.
 You ship it inside the firmware.
-The toolchain is Core ML on Apple, NNAPI/TFLite on Android, ONNX Runtime cross-platform.
-All of them take a trained model and compile it to run on the target NPU.
+The toolchain is Core ML on Apple, NNAPI/TFLite on Android, ONNX Runtime if you want cross-platform.
+All three take a trained model and compile it down to run on the target NPU.

 This is the most invisible of the three.
-Every "smart" device you own is doing some flavor of edge inference, and the user-visible promise is simply "works fast and works offline".
+Every "smart" device you own is doing some flavor of edge inference, and the promise the user actually feels is just "works fast, works offline".

 Choosing between them

-There is no universal answer, but there is a useful decision sequence.
-Run it top-down:
+There's no universal answer.
+There is a useful decision sequence, and you run it top-down:

 1. Does the data legally have to stay on-device?
-Health PII, biometrics, certain financial data under specific regulations.
+Health PII, biometrics, certain financial data under specific rules.
 If yes: edge or local.
-End of decision.
+Decision's over.

 2. Is the latency budget under 100ms?
 Real-time speech, AR overlays, sensor loops.
 Edge or local.
-Cloud round-trips cannot hit it consistently.
+Cloud round-trips can't hit it consistently.

 3. Do you need frontier capability?
 Multi-step reasoning, long-context retrieval, tool-using agents.
-Cloud is the only honest answer in 2026.
+In 2026 cloud is the only honest answer.
 Local 70B is good, not frontier.

-4. What is the call volume?
-At 10M+ calls a day, cloud bills start dominating.
-Local or self-hosted becomes a real option (same model family, your hardware).
+4. What's the call volume?
+At 10M+ calls a day the cloud bill starts to dominate.
+Local or self-hosted turns into a real option, same model family on your own hardware.

 5. Is offline a hard requirement?
 Field tools, remote sites, planes.
 Local or edge.

-Most production systems are hybrid.
-A voice assistant does wakeword on-device (edge), sends transcribed audio to a cloud LLM (cloud), then renders the answer locally with on-device TTS (edge).
-A coding agent runs quick edits against a local model and escalates to a cloud model for hard reasoning.
-Picking one box for the whole product is usually the wrong move.
+Most production systems end up hybrid anyway.
+A voice assistant does wakeword on-device (edge), ships the transcribed audio to a cloud LLM (cloud), then renders the answer locally with on-device TTS (edge).
+A coding agent runs quick edits against a local model and escalates to a cloud model when the reasoning gets hard.
+Forcing one box on the whole product is usually the wrong move.

 What's next in this series